-The goals and core values of the College are articulated through the 2014-2020 Institutional Strategic Master Plan (ISMP), College mission statement, and improvement at all levels is supported through the participatory governance structure (2014-2020 ISMP p.5).
-The ISMP 2014-2020 is a public report and available to all constituents.
+College goals and core values are articulated through the 2014-2020 Institutional Strategic Master Plan (ISMP), institutional excellence is advocated through the mission statement, and improvement at all levels is supported through the participatory governance structure (2014-2020 ISMP p.5).
+The 2014-2020 ISMP is available to all constituents on the GCC public website.

-Institutional leaders encourage innovation and flow of information and ideas.
-Leaders include members of the Board of Trustees (BOT), the College president, Vice president of Academic Affairs, Vice president of Finance and Administration, and College administrators (Organizational Chart, Policy 140).
-These leaders together with the College Governing Council, Council of Postsecondary Student Affairs (COPSA), faculty and staff senate representatives, and institutional committees make up the college participatory governance processes (Participatory Governance Handbook p.
-6).
+The Board of Trustees (BOT), president and other institutional leaders identified through Policy 140 'Organizational Chart' encourage innovation and institutional excellence and together with the College Governing Council (CGC), Council of Postsecondary Student Affairs (COPSA), faculty and staff senate representatives, and institutional committees make up the college participatory governance process (see figure) note needs to be updated to reflect faculty committee changes